 LEFT: Madeleine Poliseno and Alfred Pellan at Lac Clef (Saint-Donat), c.1948, photographer unknown.
-RIGHT: Alfred and Madeleine on their wedding day, July 23, 1949, photographer unknown.
+RIGHT: Wedding Day, July 23, 1949, photographer unknown.

 COURTING CONTROVERSY

 Pellan's work received wide acclaim throughout the early 1950s.
 In 1952, he was selected-along with Goodridge Roberts (1904-1974), Emily Carr (1871-1945), and David Milne (1882-1953)-to represent Canada at the Venice Biennale, where he exhibited several paintings, including Surprise académique (Academic Surprise), c.1943, and Les îles de la nuit (The Islands of the Night), c.1945.67 That year Pellan also received a scholarship from the Royal Society of Canada, which allowed him to spend twelve months in Paris, where he planned to study techniques for murals, illustration, and theatre design while also participating in group and solo exhibitions.68